 Subordinated debt is unsecured and subordinate to all other categories of creditors, including any claims of holders of Systemwide Debt Securities and general creditors, and senior to all classes of shareholders.
-The proceeds from each of the issuances will be used by the Association for general corporate purposes.
+The proceeds will be used by the Associations for general corporate purposes.